tamarin-prover/tamarin-prover/manual/src/005_protocol-specification.md

 the left-hand-side, also has an exact copy of this fact in the right-hand side.
 While there is no fundamental problem with this modeling in theory, it is inconvenient for the user and it also might lead Tamarin to explore rule instantiations that are irrelevant for tracing such facts in practice.
-Note that such irrelevant exploration may even lead to non-termination!
-Thus, the use of so-called 'persistent facts' is preferred.
+Such irrelevant exploration complexify the prover's task and may even lead to non-termination.

 For the above two reasons, we now introduce 'persistent facts', which are never removed from the state.
 We denote these facts by prefixing them with a bang (`!`).

 Facts always start with an upper-case letter and need not  be declared explicitly.
 If their name is prefixed with an exclamation mark `!`,